 Exports have been an engine of economic growth in Indonesia.
 However, after reaching a peak in 2012, it have been in a steady decline due to lower commodity prices and dwindling global demand.
 Major exports are: oil and gas (12.4 percent of the total exports, of those gas 6.9 percent, crude oil 4.3 percent and oil products 1.2 percent); animal and vegetable fats and oils (14 percent); and electrical equipment and machinery (10.45 percent).
 Other exports include: footwear, part of such articles (3.4 percent); garments not knitted (3 percent) and ores, slag and ash (2.5 percent).
 Major export partners are: the United States (11.6 percent), China (10 percent of the total exports), Japan (9.9 percent), India (8.8 percent) and Singapore (7 percent).
 This page provides the latest reported value for - Indonesia Exports - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Indonesia Exports - actual data, historical chart and calendar of releases - was last updated on June of 2019.
+Indonesia Exports - actual data, historical chart and calendar of releases - was last updated on August of 2019.